graz-dev/kalco/docs/getting-started/first-run.md

 ### Output Structure

-Your export creates this directory structure:
+Your export creates this directory structure in the context's output directory:

 ```
 my-cluster-exports/